The relevant merger control legislation in Ukraine includes the following:

 There is no market share jurisdictional threshold in Ukraine.

 The establishment of a joint venture through the formation of a new company may qualify as a concentration or concerted practice.

 In particular, under the Competition Law, a joint venture is considered a concentration if such new company:

-In 2019 the AMC published the Guidelines on the Assessment of Joint Ventures, which provided further guidance as to assessment if the criteria above, as well as introduced the full-functionality criterion (ie, ability to perform all functions of an autonomous economic entity) for joint ventures to be considered a concentration.
+In 2019 the AMC published the Guidelines on the Assessment of Joint Ventures, which provided further guidance as to assessment of the criteria above, as well as introducing the full-functionality criterion (ie, the ability to perform all functions of an autonomous economic entity) for joint ventures to be considered a concentration.

 The AMC does not have power to investigate a transaction that does not meet the jurisdictional thresholds, although the parties may still voluntarily file such transaction.

 The statute of limitations for transactions that meet the relevant thresholds is five years from closing.

 The implementation of a transaction must be suspended until clearance.

 The penalties and risks associated with the implementation of the transaction before clearance are the same as for not filing at all (see 2.2 Failure to Notify), although, in practice, pre-clearance closing may receive more favourable treatment from the AMC and involve less severe sanctions – in particular, a lower fine (compared to not filing at all and being caught).